 This part-time 30 credit-hour post-B.Ed. certificate is offered through a evening / weekend courses during the school year and compressed, intensive courses in the summer, supported by online work.
 In general, teachers enrolled will complete program requirements in two years.

 The certificate aims to develop a number of learning outcomes, including:

 The Certificate in Math Teaching requires teachers to complete six (6) Mathematics courses and four (4) Education courses, for a total 30 credit-hours.

 Though some courses will be a blended mix of face-to-face classroom and online work, the program is primarily a face-to-face cohort program.
 To the extent possible, course instructors consult with the cohort when deciding on the best dates and timeslots for classes.

-Our current cohort started in September 2016.
+Our current cohort started in September 2016, and we are making plans for our next cohort, to start in either July or September 2018.
 If you are interested in joining a future cohort, please let us know.

 |MATH 1533 - Mathematical Concepts||Fall 2016|

 |EDUC 5053 - Problems in Education: Mathematics||Spring 2017|

 |EDUC 5673 - Current Research and Theory in Curriculum: Mathematics||Summer 2017|